How Big Are Your Carbon Feet?

 Option 2: Calculate your carbon footprint and make changes to reduce it

-Students will explore the concept of a carbon footprint, calculate their yearly carbon footprint and create a display informing others how to reduce or offset their carbon footprints.
+Students will explore the concept of a carbon footprint, calculate their yearly carbon footprint and create a picture informing others how to reduce or offset their carbon footprints.